 The Columbia River provides important cultural, economic, and ecological services to a significant portion of the United States.
 Anadromous and resident fish species and other wildlife are integrated into the cultural traditions of all Tribes in the Columbia River Basin.
 Salmon, lamprey, sturgeon, and resident fish are an integral part of Tribal religion, culture, and physical sustenance.
-Despite concerns about the effect of contaminants on the aquatic ecosystem, the disproportionate effects of contaminants on members of Tribal sovereignties, and the known effects of contaminants on species protected under the Endangered Species Act, efforts to address toxic chemical pollution in the Columbia River have been limited.
+Despite concerns about the effect of contaminants on the aquatic ecosystem, the disproportionate effects of contaminants on species Act, efforts to address toxic chemical pollution in the Columbia River have been limited.
 The lack of a dedicated contaminant monitoring program impedes evaluation and decision making regarding the health of the Columbia River ecosystem, as well as human health for Tribal members and others that consume fish and other biota from the Columbia River.